-- Critically assess the pros and cons, evaluate and present different solutions for various scenarios in English, both orally and in writing, independently and in groups.
+- Critically assess, evaluate and present different solutions for various types of investigations in English, both orally and in writing, independently and in groups.

 Instruction

 Instruction comprises 2 weeks of full-time studies and consists of lectures and seminars.
 On the basis of the given course material, students will work in groups to answer questions during each seminar.
 Active participation in 2/3 of seminars and lectures is compulsory.
 A more detailed description of the course content is available in the course description and course schedule.
 The language of the course is English.